lovetoys/lovetoys/README.md

 ```

 #### System:requires() return {"Componentname1", "Componentname2", ...} end
 This function defines what kind of entities shall be managed by this System.
-The function has to be overwritten in every System or it won't get any entities!
+The function has to be overridden in every System or it won't get any entities!
 The strings inside the returned table define the components a entity has to contain, to be managed by the System.
 Those entities are accessible in `self.targets`.

-If you want to manage different kinds of entities just return a table that looks like this:
+If you want to manage different groups of entities just return a table that looks like this:

-`return {name1 = {"Componentname1", "Componentname2"}, name2 = {"Componentname3", "Componentname4"}}`
+`return {group1 = {"Componentname1", "Componentname2"}, group2 = {"Componentname3", "Componentname4"}}`

-The different entities are now accessible under `system.targets.name1` and `system.targets.name2`.
+The different entities are now accessible under `system.targets.group1` and `system.targets.group2`.
-An entity can be contained by the same system multiple times in different target pools if it matches the varying component constellations.
+An entity can be contained by the same system multiple times in different groups if it matches the varying component constellations.

 #### System:update(dt)
 - **dt** (Number) - The time passed since the last update, in seconds.